Through a combination of targeted training and experience, an individual with the mobile crane will be able to:

 Candidates must bring and wear their PPE on site for plant testing.
 They must also bring signature and photographic identification as required for all testing.

-To achieve the NPORS Operators Card candidates must pass both the NPORS Theory and Practical Test.
+To achieve the Red CPCS Trained Operator Card candidates must pass both the CPCS Theory Test and the Practical Test.